Jhonatanmizu/AngularMastery/README.md

 # Angular Mastery

-## In this repo i share everything i steal practicing about angular
+## In this repo i share everything i still practicing about angular